Gresham24/Invoice-Creator-App/README.md

 -   `InvoiceApp.jsx`: Main application component.
 -   `Form.jsx`: Component for capturing invoice data.
 -   `FormData.jsx`: Utility functions for managing form data.
--   `FormPrint.jsx`: Component for displaying and printing the invoice.
+-   `FormPreview.jsx`: Component for displaying and printing the invoice.
 -   `PDFDocument.jsx`: Component for generating the PDF document of the invoice.
 -   `package.json`: Contains project metadata, dependencies, and scripts.
 -   `vite.config.js`: Configuration file for Vite.